Overview of PhD Program

 All PhD students in good standing are guaranteed a stipend and full support for tuition for five years of study.
 Additionally, funding is available to do joint empirical work with faculty through the PEPR grant program sponsored by the Wallis Institute of Political Economy.
 Students have office space in Harkness Hall, with graduate offices interspersed among faculty offices.
 In addition, graduate students are eligible to receive support for summers through Charles E. Lanni Research Fellowships, which provide an opportunity to work closely with a faculty member on a research project.
 In addition, faculty members often hire students as research assistants independently of these programs.

 The Rochester program has produced many of this generation's intellectual leaders.
-In recent years Rochester graduates have joined faculties at a wide range of institutions, including Brown, Columbia, Dartmouth, Duke, Harvard, Michigan, Minnesota, Northwestern, NYU, Princeton, Rice, Stanford, Ohio State, UCLA, UCSD, UNC, Washington, and Yale University, as well as other universities and colleges throughout the world.
+In recent years Rochester graduates have joined faculties at a wide range of institutions, including Brown, Caltech, Columbia, Dartmouth, Duke, Harvard, Michigan, Minnesota, Northwestern, NYU, Princeton, Rice, Stanford, Ohio State, UCLA, UCSD, UNC, Vanderbilt, Washington University, and Yale University, as well as other universities and colleges throughout the world.

 The success of the Rochester program has come from the internationally esteemed faculty and their accessibility to their graduate students.
 Classes and seminars are small, and students work closely with the relevant faculty throughout their graduate training.